 Predictive Value: Sorting US stocks by P/E percentile shows that the lowest P/E class earned 16% on average, while the highest P/E class earned less than 9%.
 This is the kind of back-tested data mining that prompts the popularity of stock screening, with all its problems.
 But don't let bar-charts fool you into thinking they promise any surety.
 See the discussion at Screening Stocks.
 That said this metric's results are very consistant through time and between deciles.
 And it is common sense that earnings determine the value of a company and stock.

-If the P/E is predictive for individual stocks in a cross-sectional analysis, then it must also work for index returns over time.
-Charting the beginning of the year P/E by the year's total return gives you the next two charts.
+Does the P/E metric also work to predict index level returns over time?
+Charting the beginning of the year P/E by the following one-year's total return gives you the next two charts.
 Very little of the resulting returns are explained by the P/E. The American R-squared is only 9 percent.
 The Canadian R-squared disappears to 0.3 percent.

 Add Cash : It is common to hear a stock price justified with the phrase "after you back out the cash."
 This assumes that cash is not a productive asset - that earnings are a product of the other assets only.
 Any valuation of a stock would therefor use P/E to value the productive assets and then add the cash balance per share on top.
 But this is nonsense.
 For one thing, month end cash balances are transient.
 They can disappear with the next week's cheque run.
 As well, if the business borrows $Million in debt and holds the proceeds as cash, does that cash make the company worth more?
 No.

 The 'correct' P/E is personal to the company itself.
 It is best judged by its historical value.
 The market seems to 'assign' a P/E to individual companies, that takes a long time to change.
 Deviations from